usydroboticsclub/tinkercad2/README.md

-# SelFlow_1
+# USCR-TINKERCAD2
-modifications of SelFlow to train on the Usyd datas
+This is the gitHub repo TinkerCAD Workshop - 2